SirBaaron/ripple-js/README.md

 * **ripple-press-expand-time**<br>Change the time the ripple needs to fully expand while the element is being pressed. <p>°The unit of measurement is seconds.<br>°_Example:_ `ripple-press-expand-time="10"`<br>°_Default value:_ `3`
 * **ripple-release-expand-time**<br>Set the time the ripple needs to ripple away when the user releases the mouse / touch. <p>°The unit of measurement is seconds.<br>°_Example:_ `ripple-release-expand-time="1.5"`<br>°_Default value:_ `0.4`
 * **ripple-leave-collapse-time**<br>Configure the time the ripple collapses in itselft when the user moves the touch / mousepress away from the element. <p>°The unit of measurement is seconds.<br>°_Example:_ `ripple-leave-collapse-time=".8"`<br>°_Default Value:_ `0.4`
+* **ripple-cancel-on-move**<br>If applied, the ripple cancels on the slightest touch movement. <br>°Normally the ripple gets canceled when the touch is being moved out of the container.
+With this attribute, the touch gets canceled on a touchmove or mousemove.
+This is especially great for when the container can be scrolled around by the user.

 <br><br><br>
 ###Methods